Trend and variability artifacts in W5E5 due to observation gaps in CRU and GPCC #20

 Affected datasets

-There are 110 datasets affected by this caveat.
+There are 110 datasets affected by this issue.
 Here we only display the first 100 datasets.
-You can download a complete list of all the datasets, or files affected by this caveat as JSON.
+You can download a complete list of all the datasets, or files affected by this issue as JSON.
 Alternatively, can also download a list the files as a flat file suitable for Wget.
 You can use the search interface to further restrict your query.